mesosphere/mesos-dns/docs/docs/configuration-parameters.md

 `port` is the port number that Mesos-DNS monitors for incoming DNS requests.
 Requests can be sent over TCP or UDP.
 We recommend you use port `53` as several applications assume that the DNS server listens to this port.
 The default value is `53`.

 `resolvers` is a comma separated list with the IP addresses of external DNS servers that Mesos-DNS will contact to resolve any DNS requests outside the `domain`.
 We ***recommend*** that you list the nameservers specified in the `/etc/resolv.conf` on the server Mesos-DNS is running.
 Alternatively, you can list `8.8.8.8`, which is the [Google public DNS](https://developers.google.com/speed/public-dns/) address.
 The `resolvers` field is required.

+`zoneResolvers` is a dictionary of zone-specific external DNS servers, where the key is the matching zone (sans leading / trailing .).
+You can use this configuration option to route a subset of DNS queries to a specific set of DNS servers.

 `timeout` is the timeout threshold, in seconds, for connections and requests to external DNS requests.
 The default value is 5 seconds.

 `listener` is the IP address of Mesos-DNS.
 In SOA replies, Mesos-DNS identifies hostname `mesos-dns.domain` as the primary nameserver for the domain.
 It uses this IP address in an A record for `mesos-dns.domain`.
 The default value is "0.0.0.0", which instructs Mesos-DNS to create an A record for every IP address associated with a network interface on the server that runs the Mesos-DNS process.